Description Usage Arguments Details Methods

 Arguments:

-logical, indicating if environment contents should be sourced locally.
+globallogical, indicating if environment contents should be sourced locally.
 Ideally, use the same value as you did when creating the original queue object.

 Value:

-if the environment was updated or FALSE
+Invisibly returns TRUE if the environment was updated or FALSE if not.

 Add the following code to your website.